3scale-labs/gsoc-wasm-filters/README.md

 The project is done as a part of Google Summer of Code 2021 programme.
 The main intention of the project is to implement an in-proxy authorization cache for envoy proxy which performs authorization and rate limiting based on the in-proxy cache reducing the request latency.
-Also it will reduce the traffic on the threescale service management API by synchronizing with the service management API based on various policies defined instead of making 1 HTTP call per request.
+Also, it will reduce the traffic on the threescale service management API by synchronizing with the service management API based on various policies defined instead of making 1 HTTP call per request.

 ## Prerequisites